 Kidney Diseases are Common, Harmful and Treatable

 The prevalence of kidney disease is increasing dramatically and the cost of treating this growing epidemic represents an enormous burden on healthcare systems worldwide.
-Between 8 and 10% of the adult population have some form of kidney damage and every year millions die prematurely of complications related to Chronic Kidney Disease.
-Take the test - www.checkmykidneys.com.au to see if you are at increased risk!
+Take our test www.checkmykidneys.com.au to see if you are at increased risk!

 If you are at 'increased risk' and tick YES to any of the following.....

 - have high blood pressure

 - have established heart problems (heart failure or past heart attack) and/or have had a stroke

 - have a family history of kidney disease

 - are obese (Body Mass Index BMI - of 30 or more)